Skip to content

 Step 2.
 Choose your seed backup scheme

 Single-seed BIP-39 (12 or 24 words) is the default for most hardware wallets and the simplest for heirs to restore.
 Trezor Safe 3 ships with a 20-word SLIP-39 Single-share Backup as default, with 12 or 24 BIP-39 selectable in advanced setup.
-SLIP-39 Shamir Backup, also available on Trezor Safe 3 and Safe 5, splits the seed into shares with a configurable threshold (for example 2-of-3), so that no single share alone restores the wallet.
+SLIP-39 Shamir Backup, also available on Trezor Safe 3 and Safe 5, splits the seed into shares with a configurable threshold (for example 2-of-3), so no single share alone restores the wallet.

 Step 3.
 Set up a 2-of-3 multisig vault

-For a fully self-managed route without a third-party keyholder, Sparrow Wallet and Specter Desktop support 2-of-3 multisig with Coldcard, Trezor, and Passport devices.
+If you want a fully self-managed route without a third-party keyholder, Sparrow Wallet and Specter Desktop support 2-of-3 multisig with Coldcard, Trezor, and Passport devices.
 The tradeoff is full recovery responsibility on the estate.
 Document the multisig configuration file (wallet descriptor or XPUB set) and store it with the sealed executor instructions.
 Without the wallet descriptor, the multisig wallet cannot be reconstructed even if all three keys are present.

 Step 4.
 Prepare a sealed executor instruction envelope